jamesshore/quixote/src/descriptors/README.md

 ## Implement factory methods

-We have a convention of using factory methods, not constructors, to create all descriptors and values.
+We have a convention of using factory methods, not constructors, to instantiate all descriptors and values.
 The factory methods use a normal constructor under the covers, but other code is expected to use the factory.

 ```javascript
 "use strict";